Dashcam video captures driver leading deputies on 14-mile pursuit before crashing into boat trailer in the Keys - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-ISLAMORADA, FLA.
-(WSVN) - A newly released video from the Monroe County Sheriff’s Office shows a wild pursuit that ended in a crash in Islamorada.
+SURFSIDE, FLA.
+(WSVN) - A newly released video from the Monroe County Sheriff’s Office shows a wild pursuit that ended in a crash in Islamorada and a young driver behind bars.

 The video captured the moment 23-year-old Christopher Smithers, who was visiting from Virginia, decided to drive off after a deputy pulled him over on Nov.
 4.